 - To work in co-operation with any organization with similar objectives.

 The constitution was signed on February 26, 1979.

-In the following over thirty years, many projects were undertaken.
+In the more than 40 years following, many projects were undertaken.
 The recognition of St. Norbert has been greatly increased.

 These efforts have brought to the community donations and grants in excess of $5,000,000 for the completion of its projects.